hsinmin/richwear/README.md

 If you are using this dataset, please cite our work: <br>
 **Fu-Hsien Huang, Hsin-Min Lu, and Yao-Wen Hsu, (2021, Mar.).
 From Street Photos to Fashion Trends: Leveraging User-Provided Noisy Labels for Fashion Understanding, IEEE Access, Forthcoming, https://doi.org/10.1109/ACCESS.2021.3069245**

 In addition to RichWear, we also provide the [revised Fashion550K](https://github.com/hsinmin/fashion550k).
-Revised Fashion550K contain 4307 images with manully corrected labels.
-The label set in revised Fashion550K is competiable with that used in RichWear.
+Revised Fashion550K contains 4307 images with manually corrected labels.
+The label set in revised Fashion550K is compatible with that used in RichWear.

 ----